 Be sure to pin me for later!

 God is the Creator and the Source of life.
-Because He is greater than life, His love is greater, more valuable and desirable than life.
-It transcends the earthly life and its sorrows and remains forever.
+Because He is greater than life, His love is greater, more valuable, and desirable than life.
+It transcends earthly life and its sorrows and remains forever.

 The most amazing thing about the love of God is the power that conquers and subdues everything.
 Nothing in the world has the power to separate us from the love of God, which He displays in Christ Jesus.